 While you may have to forgo greater return potential that equity markets offer, avoiding equities altogether is a million times better than (buying high and) selling equities at market lows due to fear.
 You are unlikely to make any money by buying high and selling low.

-Moreover, it is not that you cannot achieve your goals if you don’t invest in equities.
-Parents of many of us never invested in equities.
+Moreover, it is not that you cannot achieve your goals if you don’t invest in stocks.
+Our parents never invested in equity markets.
 Are they not leading a comfortable retirement?
 I am sure many of them are.
 If they are not, not investing in equities is unlikely to be a reason.

 Let’s say you want to accumulate Rs 1 crore for retirement in 20 years.